nixnull/nullarch/30dfosschallenge.md

 # What is this?

-The 30 day FOSS challenge asks people to spend 30 days reducing their reliance on proprietary and nonfree software.
+The **30 Day FOSS Challenge** asks people to spend 30 days reducing their reliance on proprietary and nonfree software.
 This can be done through a pure "vegan" approach of entirely eliminating proprietary software for 30 days, or a more pragmatic approach of replacing one or two apps.

 # "Proprietary"?
 "FOSS"?
 "Whirligig"?

 **Proprietary** software is software where exactly how it works and how it's made is a secret.
 Usually, proprietary software is made by a company.
 Examples include iOS, Windows, Facebook, TikTok, etc.

 **FOSS** stands for **free open-source software**.
 In this case, **free** means both free to obtain and free to use without restriction. **Open-Source** means that how it works is open for all to see.
 FOSS software is made by motivated individuals, nonprofits, and communities.

-# I need proprietary software for work!

-Indeed you may.
-Your job may mandate certain software and there's nothing you can do about that.
-I'm in the same spot myself.

-However, the goal here is to do what we can, not worry about what we cannot do.
-Knowing which things are non-negotiable simply let's us focus on everything we *could* change.

 # Is this quick and painless?
 Or excruciatingly painful?